theawesomeyopro1/Solar-Tweaks/README.md

 Note: If you are a receiving an error like this "error:0308010C:digital envelope routines::unsupported", then before running any npm run commands, run set NODE_OPTIONS=--openssl-legacy-provider in Command Prompt on Windows or export NODE_OPTIONS=--openssl-legacy-provider on Linux.

 ### Note 2: if you do not wish to build from source, go to the releases tab and install solar tweaks from there (windows only).
+it may work on linux and mac with a compatiblity layer, but im not sure lmao